 Summary:

 We thank the Committee for its interest in addressing Justice, Equity, Diversity, and Inclusion issues in outdoor recreation.
-As you consider issues impacting access to diverse communities, we urge you to listen to the communities most impacted by these policies and advance legislation that is supported by these communities.
+As you consider issues impacting diversity and access in the outdoors, we urge you to listen to those communities most impacted by these policies and advance legislation that is supported by these communities of interest and allies of this vital work.

 Sincerely,